 - Now, put the first integer down as degrees, the second one down as minutes, and the final calculation (round it if not a whole number) as seconds.

 While it takes a few steps and may need you to write down a couple numbers so you don’t lose them, thanks to calculators, it’s just a matter of following instructions.
-If you’re curious how this works, or about other logic involved in this industry, fill out our contact form below!
+If you’re curious how this works, or about other logic involved in this industry, fill out our contact form!